Insality/panthera/docs_editor/getting_started.md

 ## Event Keys with Duration

 The event keys can have a duration.
 The event will be triggered at the start of the key and will be stopped at the end of the key.
 This type of event has a start and end value and easing.
-The event callback will be called for each frame in the key duration.
+The event callback will be called for each frame in update loop for the key duration.

 1. Create a new event key.
 2. Set the duration greated than 0 in the Timeline Properties panel.